ebrym/SparkifyCapstoneProject/README.md

 <a id='Input-Data'></a>

 ### Input Data
-As input data, a mini dataset is use for analysis:
+As input data, a mini dataset is used for analysis:
 * mini_sparkify_event_data.json – a tiny subset of the full dataset, which is useful for preliminary data analysis. this can be downloaded from __[Sample data file](https://www.kaggle.com/ibrodex/Sparkify)__  and place in _data_ folder.